E - the type of the elements contained in the Listpublic abstract class ObservableListBase<E> extends AbstractList<E> implements ObservableList<E>

 The base class provides two functionalities for the implementing classes.

-for new items in the lists or nextRemove(int, java.lang.Object)
+next*, like nextAdd(int, int) for new items in the lists or nextRemove(int, java.lang.Object) for

 an item being removed from the list.